Everyone may have this issue, especially when beginning to use Raspberry Pi.

 For example, if you have everything installed on a Raspberry Pi 3B+ and want to move your system to a Raspberry Pi 4, you have to update the system first.
 Raspbian Stretch and older versions do not work on Pi 4.

-If you are stuck on the rainbow screen, it could also tell you that your system is not compatible with your Raspberry Pi model.
+If you are stuck on a rainbow screen, it’s probably a sign that your system is incompatible with your Raspberry Pi model.

 This screen normally flashes quickly on boot, and then the operating system starts to boot.

-If there is an issue with the SD card compatibility, it will stay on this rainbow screen.
+If there is a compatibility issue, it will stay on this rainbow screen forever.

 If you are in this situation, check that your system is compatible with your model.

-If you have an older Raspberry Pi available, you can try to boot it.
+If you have another Raspberry Pi model available, you can try to boot it.

 Cabling issues